pic

 Lupus services offered in Amarillo, TX

 Lupus can affect people of all ages (including children), but it disproportionately appears in women, making them 10 times more likely than men to develop the disease.
-Constantine K. Saadeh, MD, FAAAAI, FACP, FACR, Nicole Davey-Ranasinghe, MD, FACP, FACR, and the experienced team at Allergy A.R.T.S. in Amarillo, Texas, focus on relieving your symptoms and protecting your body from permanent damage.
+Constantine K. Saadeh, MD, FAAAAI, FACP, FACR, and the experienced team at Allergy A.R.T.S. in Amarillo, Texas, focus on relieving your symptoms and protecting your body from permanent damage.
 Don’t wait to seek help for signs like skin rashes and muscle pain.
 Call Allergy A.R.T.S. today or use online booking to schedule an appointment for lupus care.

 What is lupus?